commercialprogression/compro_vagrant/README.md

 # Compro vagrant file for local Drupal development

 ## Purpose
 Ideally, all client sites would run on a secure up to date version of PHP.
 While we do recommend this, sometimes it isn't possible for a variety of reasons.
-The repo exists mostly to properly test sites running on older version of PHP.
+The repo exists mostly to properly test sites running on older versions of PHP.

 ## Usage
 ```